“That I may make it manifest, as I ought to speak.”

 “as I ought to speak”

-The word “ought” means necessary, “As I must speak.”
+There was a divine imperative or necessity upon Paul.
+“Ought” means necessary, “As I must speak.”
 Paul wanted to meet the need to get the gospel out to the world.
-There is a divine imperative or necessity upon Paul.

 Acts 4:18-20, “And they called them and commanded them not to speak at all nor teach in the name of Jesus.
 But Peter and John answered and said to them, “Whether it is right in the sight of God to listen to you more than to God, you judge.
 For we cannot but speak the things which we have seen and heard.”

 Romans 1:14-16, “I am a debtor both to Greeks and to barbarians, both to wise and to unwise.
 So, as much as is in me, I am ready to preach the gospel to you who are in Rome also.
 For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes, for the Jew first and also for the Greek.”

 1 Corinthians 9:16-17, “For if I preach the gospel, I have nothing to boast of, for necessity is laid upon me; yes, woe is me if I do not preach the gospel!
 For if I do this willingly, I have a reward; but if against my will, I have been entrusted with a stewardship.”

 1 Thes.
 2:4, “But as we have been approved by God to be entrusted with the gospel, even so we speak, not as pleasing men, but God who tests our hearts.”

 Eph.
 3:8-9, “To me, who am less than the least of all the saints, this grace was given, that I should preach among the Gentiles the unsearchable riches of Christ, and to make all see what is the fellowship of the mystery, which from the beginning of the ages has been hidden in God who created all things through Jesus Christ.”